I FEEL THE EARTH MOVE UNDER MY FEET

 Exhibited at Incinterator Gallery, West Melbourne, Feb-March 2019.

 This collaboration sprung from Carly Fischer’s research residency at Melbourne’s Living Museum of the West in Maribynong, Melbourne where she found oral archives from the 1980’s interviewing women who worked in the munitions factories around Melbourne’s West during WW1 and WW2.
-The interviews detail their personal experiences in terms of the danger and colatility of the work, the poor consition, unionism, feminism and their own anecdotes about life during war time in Australia.
+The interviews detail their personal experiences in terms of the danger and volatility of the work, the poor conditions, their discovery of unionism, feminism and their own personal anecdotes about life during war time in Australia.

 The sound installation is a 5 channel work, utilising the formal structure of a 5.1 channel surround system, but deconstructed and expanded.
 Each channel is a cluster of old speakers, some from wartime Australia.
 Their unique sounds and timbres add to the material sound of the womens voices from archives whose voices emerge and float around the room via each cluster.

-In addition to the women’s voices, synthestized ambient geological and elemental sounds have been recorded.
+In addition to the women’s voices, synthestized ambient geological and elemental sounds have been designed and sonified.
 These sounds cross over between military, machinic and volcanic/elemental sounds made using a Moog modular synthesizer.
-Field recordings are also included in the soundscape, where effects and sounds interact in space, blurring recognition of any particular sound, space or time.
+Some field recordings are also included in the soundscape, where effects and sounds interact in space, blurring recognition of any particular sound, space or time.